America is a sandwich with artisanal squiggly breads of rocky shores on either side and rigid perpendiculars of Dakotas in the middle.

 And what does West Virginia think it is doing sprawled out in public with Kentucky blushing red as a MAGA cap while Illinois is belly-laughing into Missouri?

-Kansas and Nebraska, lined up like Boy Scouts busy behaving themselves at the hundredth meridian.
+Kansas and Nebraska, lined up like Boy Scouts behaving themselves at the hundredth meridian.
 There’s Utah and Wyoming, straight as the page of Donald’s tax return, caught red-handed.
-Iowa is straight as a cereal box.
+Iowa has the perpendiculars of a cereal box.

 Arizona, home of well-fixed retirees used to be red as John Phillip Souza’s um-pa-pa marching in file on their fixed border but now there is a purple dawn rising.